Nerajno/100daysofcodelog/docs/log0.md

 **Thoughts:**: This thing is ugly but can be fixed.

 ---

+## 56. Burble
+### Day 56: Jan 3, 2023 - Burble - Completed v1 of Dark Mode

+**Project(s):** Burble - Dark Mode v1 done.
+                Algorithms: Two Sums

+**Progress**: Edited my colors and deployed to the live site.
+              Couldn't solve this problem, understood how to do it.

+**Thoughts:**: This thing is ugly, I realise the things I never noted or wrote for this project [Burble].
+               Realise that I couldn't this algorithmically, understood how to do it though.

+---

 ## 0. Entry  Example Title Example
 # Day 0: Date - Day